Nerivec/ti-firmware-builder/README.md

-# ti-firmware-builder
-Texas Instruments firmware builder
+# Texas Instruments firmware builder repository

+> [!IMPORTANT]
+> Work in progress

+This repository contains building tools and firmware releases for Texas Instruments adapters.

+It uses the Texas Instruments SDKs and proprietary Texas Instruments tools like Code Compose Studio.
+More: https://github.com/TexasInstruments/